How 57,000 women are shaping health policy in Australia

 Researchers from the University of Newcastle and the University of Queensland have created the largest and longest-running women’s health study in Australian history – and its findings are shaping policy and practice at state, national and international levels.

-Regular surveys also capture insights on a broad range of health factors including the use of health services, health behaviours, risk factors, socio-demographic factors and more.
+In addition to information about physical and mental health, surveys also capture insights about women's use of health services, health behaviours, risk factors, socio-demographic factors and more.

-In 2025, the study’s oldest active participants are turning 104, giving researchers unprecedented insights into issues that affect women throughout their lifespan.
-The unprecedented size and scope of the study has enabled researchers to gain unmatched access into the issues facing women of all ages.
+In 2026, the study’s oldest active participants are turning 105, giving researchers unprecedented insights into issues that affect women throughout their entire lifespan.

 Research methodology